- Chart

 Disclaimers:

 This analysis is based on publicly available information and is not financial advice.
-Market share data is estimated and may not be precise.
-Financial metrics require real-time data, which can be obtained from official sources.
+Market conditions and company performance can change.

 AI Summarization is directionally correct and might not be accurate.